 For a relatively small country, we have produced more than our fair share of famous bands and solo acts — from U2, Thin Lizzy, and The Cranberries in the south to The Undertones, Two Door Cinema Club, and Van Morison in the north.
 Music is one of Ireland’s great exports to the rest of the world and it starts at home, with traditional Irish music.

-Traditional Irish music is one of the most recognisable styles of music in the world, and it seems to have survived and flourished more than most other European countries.
+Traditional Irish music is one of the most recognizable styles of music in the world, and it seems to have survived and flourished more than most other European countries.
 In fact, the only obvious competitor, in terms of folk music, is Spain.
-One reason Irish music has survived so long is partly due to the fact that the Irish economy had been mostly based around agriculture for centuries, and farming communities tend to have a stronger sense of oral tradition.
+One reason Irish music has survived so long is partly due to the fact that the Irish economy has been mostly based around agriculture for centuries, and farming communities tend to have a stronger sense of oral tradition.
 Another theory posits that Irish music has endured where others have not because Ireland wasn’t a battleground during WW1 or WW2.

 It can be understood a little more simply, however: our music stirs emotions in listeners.
 Whether it’s a jaunty jig or a heart-wrenching ballad, traditional Irish music makes you feel something.
-That’s why it has stood the test of time, and that’s why Irish music is recognisable all around the world.
+That’s why it has stood the test of time, and that’s why Irish music is recognizable all around the world.
 That said, there’s nothing like hearing traditional Irish folk music in a busy pub.
-Everyone is singing along, a few folk are dancing, and the atmosphere is incredible.
+Everyone is singing along, a few folks are dancing, and the atmosphere is incredible.

 There are no hard-and-fast rules for what constitutes traditional Irish music.
-There are a few recognisable features, however, such as common time signatures like 3/4 (waltz), 6/8 (called a double jig), and 9/8 (called a slip jig).
+There are a few recognizable features, however, such as common time signatures like 3/4 (waltz), 6/8 (called a double jig), and 9/8 (called a slip jig).
 You’ll often get a fiddle in the mix, but not always, and there are usually a few guitars, a mandolin or two, and at least a couple of tin whistles or flutes.
 And that’s not even going into detail about bodhrán and other drums and percussion instruments!

 Celebrating Saint Patrick’s Day in Ireland

 Anyone who lives in New York has experienced a bigger Saint Patrick’s Day parade than anything we have in Ireland.
 In fact, there are Saint Patrick’s Day parades in New Zealand, Australia, Germany, Argentina, and a bunch of other countries around the world.
-The Irish diaspora is wide reaching, with descendants of Irish immigrants all around the world.
+The Irish diaspora is wide-reaching, with descendants of Irish immigrants all around the world.
 People with Irish heritage in the US, Canada, Australia, and beyond all like to celebrate their Irish origins.
 So, celebrating Saint Patrick’s Day is an Irish tradition that absolutely doesn’t have to occur in Ireland, but it is guaranteed to hold a different significance here.
 While you shouldn’t expect green Guinness, we do lean into some of our own stereotypes; if there’s one thing the Irish are known for, it’s not taking ourselves too seriously!
 St Patrick’s Day in Ireland is a blast, but we hope you’ll join in on the celebrations wherever you are in the world.

 Of course, there are many other Irish traditions we haven’t discussed here.
 Ireland is, after all, a country and a culture built on tradition.
 But we hope we’ve whetted your appetite just a little for the hijinks and shenanigans you can look forward to when you visit the Emerald Isle.
 If you have any questions about the tours we’ve mentioned in this guide, or if you want to know a little more about our self-drive tours of Ireland, please feel free to get in touch.
 Whether you’re looking for a dose of Irish tradition and culture or an adventure in the wilder parts of the countryside, we can’t wait to welcome you to Ireland soon!